leonardmiksa/BP-filter-Sensitivity-Optimization/README.md

 # Sensitivity Optimization of a 4th-Order Chebyshev Bandpass Filter in CBQ Structure

 This project focuses on analyzing and minimizing the sensitivity of a fourth-order Chebyshev bandpass filter implemented in a *Cascade of Biquadratic (CBQ)* structure.
-This work is also my Master's thesis.
+This work is also my Master's thesis in Electrical Engineering.

 The goal is to reduce the impact of real-world component tolerances (resistor and capacitor variations) on the filter's key performance metrics, such as center frequency, quality factor (Q), and gain.